HG Literary News

 RAZORBLADE TEARS by S.A.
 COSBY / FLATIRON, JULY 2021

-Also at Bouchercon, Razorblade Tears won the 2021 Macavity Award for Best Novel
+Winner of the 2021 Macavity Award for Best Novel at Bouchercon

 *INSTANT NEW YORK TIMES BESTSELLER*